Free Trial

 Is iShares U.S. Basic Materials ETF's short interest increasing or decreasing?

-iShares U.S. Basic Materials ETF saw a increase in short interest in May.
-As of May 31st, there was short interest totaling 406,600 shares, an increase of 0.4% from the previous total of 405,000 shares.
+iShares U.S. Basic Materials ETF saw a decline in short interest during the month of July.
+As of July 31st, there was short interest totaling 393,100 shares, a decline of 0.0% from the previous total of 393,200 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does iShares U.S. Basic Materials ETF's short interest compare to its competitors?